Ninos (priestess): Trial

-Ninos or Nino was an ancient Athenian woman who was executed at some point in the classical period.
-Her case is known through three mentions in speeches by Demosthenes – Against Boeotus I and II, and On the False Embassy – and one in Josephus.
-The prosecution was apparently brought by a man named Menecles, who would go on to be prosecuted in turn by Ninos' son.
+Both of Demosthenes' speeches against Boeotus describe Menecles as the prosecutor of Ninos.
 The date of the prosecution is uncertain: Against Boeotus I was delivered in 348, which provides a terminus ante quem; Esther Eidinow suggests a date of between 362 and 358 BC.
 The case was apparently well known in the mid-fourth century, as Demosthenes refers to it in his speeches as if the jury are expected to be familiar with the case.
+Menecles would go on to be prosecuted in turn by Ninos' son.